OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I expanded our bug bounty program by introducing a critical new in-scope application, which resulted in the identification and remediation of several high-impact vulnerabilities.
 - I worked closely with the Compliance team and external auditors to effectively demonstrate how we satisfy ISO 27001 and SOC 2 controls.
+- I significantly reduced the number of phishing emails received by employees, directly preventing potential data theft and safeguarding our sensitive company information.

 </details>